nxrighthere/NetStack/README.md

 Lightweight toolset for creating concurrent networking systems for multiplayer games.

-NetStack is self-contained and doesn't require any dependencies.
+NetStack is self-contained and has no dependencies.

 Modules: